Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Application to the NACC data

 We include four baseline covariates in this study: age, education, sex, and race.
 Age was kept on a yearly scale, and education was dichotomized based on whether an individual had obtained a college degree.
 Of particular interest was the association between education and cognitive decline.
 This analysis was motivated by the cognitive reserve hypothesis, which suggests that some mechanisms can provide individuals more resilience to cognitive decline.
 We would like to explore this hypothesis to see if individuals with higher levels of education are more resistant to cognitive impairment \citep{Meng2012EducationAD, ThowMeganE2018Feic}.

 For each individual, we have a CDR (Clinical Dementia Rating) score, which is assigned by a medical professional.
+The CDR score is based on a clinician's judgment on an individual's cognitive ability and is the standard procedure to determine whether someone has dementia or not.
+A CDR score 0 refers to cognitively normal, a score 0.5 refers to a mild cognitive impairment (MCI) state, and a score of at least 1 refers to dementia.
+Note that the CDR score is all based on a clinician's judgment, which is very different from the neuropsychological tests (exam-based).
 This score takes values in the set $\{0,0.5,1,2,3\}$.
 Here, 0 indicates normal cognitive ability, 0.5 is mild cognitive impairment (MCI), 1 is mild dementia, 2 is moderate dementia, and 3 is severe dementia.
 Thus, we expect that a healthy group would contain individuals with lower CDR scores than an unhealthier group.
 We will use the CDR score to interpret some of our results, but we emphasize that we \textit{do not} use this variable in the model.

 Since there are 8 outcome variables, there are up to $2^8 = 256$ missing data patterns.
 In this data set, we observe 93 missing data patterns with 7 patterns comprising over 95\% of the data.
 In particular, there are $n_{cc}=25041$ fully observed cases and $n=41181$ total observations, so that approximately only 60\% of the individuals have completely observed outcomes.